guozhonghao1994/Deep_Reinforcement_Learning_on_Car_Racing_Game/README.md

 4. On CPU, it takes about 8 hours to get a well-trained model.

 ## Introduction
-The DQN,DDQN and dueling DQN have similar structures.
+The DQN, DDQN and dueling DQN have similar structures.
 Take DQN for example:

 `DQN/car_cacing.py` - main entrance, the executable file